abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 The primary purpose of Metadata is to:

-- Allow the Hardware Companies to defend their trade secrets
+- Allow the hardware companies to defend their trade secrets

 - Allow the users to identify the hardware platform most suitable for their problems and utilise it at its best